 Once reserved only for hedge funds and institutions, but YieldStreet is bringing it to the masses.

-This is only six ways to diversify away from stocks.
+This is only four ways to diversify away from stocks.
 If you have any other ideas and want to chime in, please comment below.

 Craig is a former IT professional who left his 20-year career to be a full-time finance writer.
 A DIY investor since 1995, he started Retire Before Dad in 2013 as a creative outlet to share his investment portfolios.
 Craig studied Finance at Michigan State University and lives in Northern Virginia with his wife and three children.
 Read more HERE.